maniotrix/offline-ai-assistant/README.md

     look out for improvement in websocket
-    process user command on frontend user phyiscal distance from ai machine within a radius, use phone gps for this manage websockets active and allowed connections in backend more robustly
+    process user command on frontend user phyiscal distance from ai machine within a radius, use phone gps for this manage websockets active and allowed connections in backend more robustly we have agents which are analogus to projects, so domain youtube would be an agent which has own model separately trained, make sure the data generattion mechanism is well thought so that several agents can leverage the core of the karna

 Okay, here's a comprehensive summary detailing the design and implementation of our personal, vision-based offline AI assistant project.
 This includes the progression of our architectural choices and the reasoning behind them:

 **I. Project Overview:**

+As the ai landscape is constantly evolving, lets use online llms/vlms instead of additional hardcoding llm/vlms for now. eg. chatgpt release new model, leverage that , and so on.

 The goal is to develop a personal AI assistant that can automate tasks on a user's computer, operating offline and learning from user interactions.
 The assistant primarily relies on visual input (screenshots) to understand context and intent.
 It should be adaptable to a single website, transferrable across devices, and require minimal initial setup.